 In a medium bowl, whisk together the flour, baking soda, and salt.
 Set aside.

 In a large stand mixer bowl, cream the butter, sugar, and brown sugar until light and fluffy, about 2 minutes.
 Add the egg and vanilla and mix until incorporated.
+Add the dry ingredients that you set aside and mix just until combined.
 Stir in the chocolate chips.
 Add the 10 quartered peanut butter cups and carefully fold into dough.

 Press dough into the bottom of prepared skillet.
 Press the remaining halved 5 peanut butter cups into top of dough.
 Bake for 40-45 minutes, or until edges are brown and top is golden.
 Be careful not to over bake as it will continue to bake in the skillet.
 Cool on wire rack for 15 minutes.
 Cut into wedges and drizzle with caramel sauce.